 • Generated $60k+ in revenue from app sales, advertising, and in-app purchases

 • Open Mic+ has 4 million downloads and was featured on XDA and LifeHacker

 • Commandr has 1.5 million downloads and was featured on CNET, XDA, and LifeHacker

 • Commandr was selected for Android Authority’s 10 Best Android Apps of 2014

-Relevant Coursework: Distributed Systems, Computer Systems Security, Multicore Programming, and Operating Systems
+Relevant Coursework: Distributed Systems, Computer Systems Security, Multicore Programming, Operating Systems, and Principles of Computer Systems

 Winner of Binance Decentralized Exchange Competition $60k prize

 Centralized exchanges rely on trusting that their owners will take the proper security precautions.
 N Chainz is a decentralized cryptocurrency exchange.
 Specifically, N Chainz’s features include block generation, limit orders, and the ability to trade a base token with another token.
 We use a novel multi-chain consensus structure to increase performance and scalability.
 Built with Nicholas Egan and Lizzie Wei.